src-d/hercules/README.md

 1. Currently, go-git's file system storage backend is considerably slower than the in-memory one, so you should clone repos instead of reading them from disk whenever possible.
 Please note that the in-memory storage may require much RAM, for example, the Linux kernel takes over 200GB in 2017.
-2. Parsing YAML in Python is slow when the number of internal objects is big. `hercules`' output for the Linux kernel in "couples" mode is 1.5 GB and takes more than an hour / 180GB RAM to be parsed.
+1. Parsing YAML in Python is slow when the number of internal objects is big. `hercules`' output for the Linux kernel in "couples" mode is 1.5 GB and takes more than an hour / 180GB RAM to be parsed.
 However, most of the repositories are parsed within a minute.

-2. to use matplotlib in macOS and avoid errors us
+1. To use matplotlib on macOS and avoid runtime errors do
    ```
    echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc
    ```